 2. Being a Member of a Sister Organization

-If you are already a full member in good standing of Canadian Actors Equity Association (CAEA), SAG-AFTRA (Screen Actors Guild and the American Federation of Television and Radio Artists), and are a Canadian citizen or landed immigrant, you can apply for Full Membership with ACTRA.
+If you are already a full member in good standing of a sister organization, such as Canadian Actors Equity Association (Equity) or SAG-AFTRA, and are a Canadian citizen or permanent resident, you may be able to apply for Full Membership in ACTRA.

 3. Joining as an ACTRA Additional Background Performer